Website translation

 • Does your website offer content that’s informative, educational, and valuable to the reader?
 In any language, if the content on your website isn’t useful, visitors won’t come back.

 • Are the images on your website compressed and/or optimized?
 If your image sizes are too large – if they take up too much memory – this can contribute to your pages loading too slowly.
-It can also use too much space on your server and eat up your bandwidth.
+It can also use too much space on your server and interrupt your bandwidth.

 • Is your site easy to navigate?
 You’ll want to make sure to have an updated Sitemap file on your site for search engines to use to crawl your website, but you also want to make sure that it’s easy for human visitors to find their way around for a better user experience.